PayString/.github/SECURITY.md

 ## Scope

-This policy applies to all public repositories inside of the [xpring-eng GitHub organization](https://github.com/xpring-eng).
+This policy applies to all public repositories inside of the [payid-org GitHub organization](https://github.com/payid-org).